 OxyContin Withdrawal Symptoms and Signs, and Detoxification

 Abruptly halting OxyContin use can cause severe withdrawal symptoms.
 If you lower your dose of OxyContin, you might also experience withdrawal symptoms.
 These symptoms occur because the body develops a physical dependence on the drug.
 Detoxification, the process of clearing the drug out of the body and readapting to normal biological functioning without the drug, can take weeks, months or years.

 Early OxyContin withdrawal symptoms can include anxiety, muscle aches, agitation, teary eyes, a runny nose, insomnia, sweating and yawning.
-After a while, further symptoms may develop, including nausea, vomiting, diarrhea, dilated pupils, goose bumps and abdominal cramps.
-The longer the continued use of the drug, the more likely there are to be noticeable or severe withdrawal symptoms.
+After a while, further symptoms may develop, including nausea, vomiting, diarrhea, dilated pupils, goosebumps and abdominal cramps.
+The longer the continued use of the drug, the more likely there will be noticeable or severe withdrawal symptoms.

 Withdrawing from OxyContin: Treatment Methods and Options for Help

 Recovering from OxyContin addiction starts with detoxification.
 Withdrawal is done gradually, not suddenly.
 This type of OxyContin withdrawal treatment uses a combination of medication and therapy to simultaneously treat the withdrawal symptoms and teach the drug user how to live without using OxyContin.
 One commonly used medicine is clonidine.
 Clonidine helps reduce the withdrawal symptoms of cramping, anxiety, agitation, muscle aches, sweating and nose running.